 Intermittent fasting is gaining some serious momentum.
 36% of Americans say they’ve tried it for weight loss and its other purported health benefits.
 Have you tried it?

 Research shows a link between intermittent fasting and weight loss, heart health, and insulin sensitivity.
 However, as with any new eating pattern, you must consider the big picture before you decide if it’s right for you.
+There is more than one intermittent fasting plan.
+Take our quiz and figure out what fasting plan could work best for your needs and your lifestyle.

 If you take prescription medications, over-the-counter drugs, or supplements, learn how intermittent fasting could adversely impact these substances’ absorption or side effects.